xxbbgun/M8_project/README.md

 - weather
   - https://openweathermap.org/api
 ## API authentication mechanisms before starting playing around with the application
-I use JWT authentication mechanisms  in my project,because it easy to authenticate and set up deverlop.
+Before starting the application Users must create and log in to an account.
+After they log in they will be able to access the website.
+They will receive a token after logging in.
+I then use the JWT authentication mechanism in my project as it is easy to verify and set up development.
 ## API authentication mechanisms
- In term of API authentication mechanisms to access path in application, the user must be authenticated by login before using our application.
-When user loggin success user will get the token back as jwt .Then the application will check user token in every path by passport-jwt Strategy for verification.If user don't have token they can not access a function.
+In terms of API authentication mechanisms to access the path in an application, the user must be authenticated by login before using our application.
+When the user login success, the user will get the token back as jwt.Then the application will check user token in every path by passport-jwt Strategy for verification.
+If users don't have token, they can not access an application and some API.
+## You have to explain why his or her application is useful, who will be the potential users?
+This application is helpful for those who want to communicate with their friends or others and stay up to date with the day's latest news.
+People who interested in communication and information exchange between groups are the target audience of this application.
 ## Contact
 - Email : Kanticha_sr@elearning.cmu.ac.th